WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/40_Matthew/Matt_12.md

 And stretching out his hand toward his disciples, he said, **"Here are my mother and my brothers!**

 ###### 50
-For whoever does the will of my Father in heaven is my brother and sister and mother." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For whoever does the will of my Father in heaven is my brother and sister and mother."

 ***